top of page

 Wave_Test.exe that demonstrates aspects of Energy Field Theory in action: Special Relativity (including Length Contraction and Time Dilation) from a Classical Physics perspective.

-NOTE: The light pulses are moving at constant speed of c through the background space reference frame at all times (isotropic: the same in all directions), but are an-isotropic (different in different directions) within the moving reference frame.
-However, this an-isotropy within the moving reference frame is not noticed by the moving observer as all of his round-trip light time measurements are the same - making it appear to him that light's speed is isotropic in his moving reference frame.
+NOTE: The light pulses are moving at constant speed of c through the background space reference frame at all times (isotropic: the same in all directions), but are anisotropic (different in different directions) within the moving reference frame.
+However, this anisotropy within the moving reference frame is not noticed by the moving observer as all of his round-trip light time measurements are the same (due to the length contraction that accompanies the motion of the IRF) - making it appear to him that light's speed is isotropic in his moving reference frame.

 Here is how Fresnel Dragging works on the microscopic level.
 This model is based on the Fizeau experiment.
 The light travels at c through the vacuum between water molecules, but is carried with a the water molecules at their speed v for a short time each time it encounters a water molecule.
 See the following paper for the theory, maths and explanation for how Fresnel Dragging works.